2019 Arizona Wildcats football team

 The 2019 Arizona Wildcats football team represented the University of Arizona in the 2019 NCAA Division I FBS football season.
 The season marked the Wildcats' 120th season.
 They played their home games at Arizona Stadium in Tucson, Arizona (for the 91st year) and competed as members of the South Division (9th season) in the Pac-12 Conference (42nd overall season).
 They were led by second-year head coach Kevin Sumlin.
 They finished the season 4–8, 2–7 in Pac-12 play to finish in last place in the South Division.

 Defensive coordinator Marcel Yates was fired after eight games due to a poor defensive performance by the team.
 He was hired to be the defensive backs coach at California in 2020.

-Previous season

 Offseason

 The Wildcats have 12 senior graduates only graduated players noted until spring practice.
 As well as one junior who would choose to forgo their senior season in pursuit of an early NFL career.
 The Wildcats would lose 14 more players from the 2018 team due to various reasons.
 Notable departures from the 2018 squad included.